cybertraining-dsc/su21-reu-378/project/index.md

 Autism Spectrum Disorder (ASD) is a broad range of lifelong developmental and neurological disorders that usually appear during early childhood.
 Autism affects the brain and can cause challenges with speech and nonverbal communication, repetitive behaviors, and social skills.
 Autism Spectrum Disorder can occur in all socioeconomic, ethnic, and racial groups, and can usually be detected and diagnosed from the age of three years old and up.
 As of June 2021, the World Health Organization has estimated that one in 160 children have an Autism Spectrum Disorder worldwide[^1].
 Early detection of Autism, along with treatment, is crucial to minimize some of the difficulties and symptoms that people with Autism face[^2].
 Symptoms of Autism Spectrum Disorder are normally identified based on psychological criteria[^3].
 Specialists use techniques such as behaivoral observation reports, questionaires, and a review of the child's cognitive ability to detect and diagose Autism in children.

 Many researchers believe that there is a correlation between facial morphology and Autism Spectrum Disorder, and that people with Autism have distinct facial features that can be used to detect their Autism Spectrum Disorder[^4].
 Human faces encode important markers that can be used to detect Autism Spectrum Disorder by analyzing facial features, eye contact,facial movements, and more[^5].
 Scientists found that children diagnosed with Autism share common facial feature distinctions from children who are not diagnosed with Autism[^6].
 Some of these facial features are wide-set eyes, short middle region of the face, and a broad upper face.
-Image one provides an example of the facial feature differences between a child with Autism and a child without.
+Figure 1 provides an example of the facial feature differences between a child with Autism and a child without.

-**Image 1:** Image of Child with Autism (left) and Child with no Autism (right)[^7].

 ![Autistic and Non-Autistic Child](https://raw.githubusercontent.com/cybertraining-dsc/su21-reu-378/main/project/images/Autistic%20compared%20with%20Non-Autistic%20(4).png)

+**Figure 1:** Image of Child with Autism (left) and Child with no Autism (right)[^7].

 Due to the distinct features of Autistic individuals, we believe that it is necessary to explore the possiblities of using a facial analysis to detect Autism in children,  using Artificial Intelligence (AI).
 Many researchers have attempted to explore the possibility of using various novel algorithms to detect and diagnose children, adolescents, and adults with Autism[^2].
 Previous research has been done to determine if Autism Spectrum Disorder can be detected in children by analyzing a facial image[^7].
 The author of this research collected approximately 1500 facial images of children with Autism from websites and Facebook pages associated with Autism.
 The facial images of non-autistic children were randomly downloaded from online and cropped.The author aimed to provide a first level screening for autism diagnosis, whereby parents could submit an image of their child and in return recieve a probability of the potential of Autism, without cost.